 When you’re done sorting out, create a separate pile of stuff for charity.
 Why would you throw away something that can still be used when you can donate unwanted items before moving?

 Decluttering is particularly important when you’re moving to a smaller home.
-So, whether you’re relocating to a smaller house or from a house to an apartment, this step can save you.
+Also, if you and your partner are moving in together, you should get rid of all double pieces of furniture you might have.
+Whether you’re relocating to a smaller house or from a house to an apartment, this step can save you.

 Ask What Things You’re Not Allowed to Bring